web2project/web2project.github.io/proposals.md

 title: Proposals
 ---

-*The pages linked in this category should be considered a "Work in Progress" or "[Straw man proposal](http://en.wikipedia.org/wiki/Straw_man_proposal)"  Anything currently included here is for the purposes of figuring out better ideas and replacing them.*
+<div class="warning">This information should be considered a "Work in Progress" and is not necessarily implemented in the system.</div>

 ## Key words in Proposals